 The transposition of the AIFMD into law did not significantly alter the regulatory framework that was applicable to private equity and other alternative funds beforehand.
 Collective portfolio management was already a regulated activity requiring prior authorisation, and the conditions to meet for the release of the authorisation were substantially similar to those applying under the AIFMD.
 This framework applied to both open-end harmonised funds under EU directives (UCITS) and other funds, including private equity funds (alternative investment funds (AIFs)).
 However, the definition of collective portfolio management was narrow before the implementation of the AIFMD as it only covered contractual funds and SICAVs, so non-UCITS funds could be established also as unregulated structures.
 Over time, this gave birth to a number of funds set up as corporate vehicles under ordinary company law.

-In this environment, private equity funds9 are almost invariably set up as closed-end reserved AIFs of a contractual nature.
+In this environment, private equity funds6 are almost invariably set up as closed-end reserved AIFs of a contractual nature.
 While corporate structures (SICAFs) are also available as alternative legal vehicles, these structures are now subject to comparable regulatory requirements to contractual funds.
 Because their constitutive documents are more complex than those of contractual funds, corporate vehicles definitely lost appeal compared to the pre-AIFMD (unregulated) scenario.
-Funds covered by Regulation (EU) No. 345/2013 on European venture capital funds, as amended (the EuVECA Regulation)10 can be established in Italy as closed-end reserved AIFs taking contractual or corporate form subject to the above considerations.
-The managers of European venture capital (EuVECA) funds qualify as AIFMs.
-As such, they are subject to an authorisation requirement11 in the Italian regulatory system.
+Funds covered by Regulation (EU) No. 345/2013 on European venture capital funds, as amended (the EuVECA Regulation) can be established in Italy as closed-end reserved AIFs taking contractual or corporate form subject to the above considerations.7 The managers of European venture capital (EuVECA) funds qualify as AIFMs.
+As such, they are subject to an authorisation requirement in the Italian regulatory system.8

 Main legal and regulatory provisions